microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-03.md

 ## Introduction

-In this assignment, you're going to add Dapr **publish/subscribe** messaging to send messages from the TrafficControlService to the FineCollectionService.
+In this challenge, you're going to add Dapr **publish/subscribe** messaging to send messages from the TrafficControlService to the FineCollectionService.

 ## Description

-In assignment 2, you implemented direct, synchronous communication between two microservices.
+In challenge 2, you implemented direct, synchronous communication between two microservices.
 This pattern is common when an immediate response is required.
 Communication between service doesn't always require an immediate response.

 The publish/subscribe pattern allows your microservices to communicate asynchronously with each other purely by sending messages.
 In this system, the producer of a message sends it to a topic, with no knowledge of what service(s) will consume the message.
 A message can even be sent if there's no consumer for it.